Spectral Convergence of Complexon Shift Operators: Introduction

 \gls{GSP} offers powerful tools for modeling signals associated with graph structures\cite{OrtPie:J18}.
 When presented with a fixed graph framework, one can design graph filters\cite{SanJos:C13,RuiAle:J20} and graph neural networks\cite{Sca:J09,Gama:J19} tailored for diverse tasks, including regression and classification\cite{DonFro:J20,LiaWan:J22}, in which the eigendecomposition of the graph filter \gls{GSO} plays a pivotal role\cite{SegAle:J17}.
 There are mainly two extensions for \gls{GSP}, one from the aspect of higher-order geometric structures\cite{ZhaCui:J20} and another from the aspect of asymptotic analysis\cite{MorLeu:J21}.

-The first extension addresses the limitation of a graph structure\cite{ZhaCui:J20}.
+The first extension addresses the limitations of a graph structure \cite{ZhaCui:J20, JiaJiTay23}.
 Since a graph only captures information on nodes and edges, it cannot represent higher-order relationships between multiple nodes.
-One approach is to use hypergraphs to model the higher-order relationships \cite{ZhaXia:C22,PenArc:J23}.
+One approach is to use hypergraphs to model the higher-order relationships \cite{ZhaXia:C22,PenArc:J23,JiaJiTay23}.
 However, in some cases, signals are embedded in a specific topological structure, such as a manifold\cite{WanAle:C22}.
-A simplicial complex\cite{BarSar:J20} becomes a more appropriate model, since it can represent data on a structure with the help of homology.
+A simplicial complex becomes a more appropriate model since it can represent data on a structure with the help of homology\cite{BarSar:J20,BatCla:C23,Yang:C22,LeeJiTay22,WuYip:J24}.
 To develop \gls{SCSP}, Hodge Laplacians are the major components to be used to derive generalized Laplacians\cite{JiTay:A22} as suitable shift operators.
+Furthermore, it is possible to consider generalized signals on the graph vertices \cite{JiTay19}.

 However, even with the first extension, the dynamic and large-scale structures encountered in signal processing turn out to be a problem.
 As for standard \gls{GSP} and \gls{SCSP}, the topological structure is assumed to be fixed.
-When the structure itself varies, signal processing elements like shift operators, filters, and Fourier transforms, also change.
+When the structure itself varies, signal processing elements like shift operators, filters, and Fourier transforms, also change \cite{JiTayOrt23}.
 Besides, signal processing techniques such as Fourier transform are usually prohibitively expensive on large graphs or simplicial complexes.

-Hence, the second extension explores the limit structure of signal processing in order to deal with the dynamic and large-scale structures.
-The papers \cite{RuiChaRib:J21,RuiCha:C20} utilize graphon to study the transferability of graph filters.
+Hence, the second extension explores the limit structure of signal processing in order to deal with dynamic and large-scale structures.
+The papers \cite{RuiChaRib:J21,RuiCha:C20,Mas23} utilize graphons to study the transferability of graph filters.
 Graphon signal processing tools such as graphon shift operators and graphon Fourier transforms are introduced to investigate the transferability of a graphon as the limit of a graph sequence.
 Analogous to a graphon, a complexon is defined as the limit of simplicial complexes and the sampling of large simplicial complex structures \cite{LDSC}.
 However, signal processing tools for complexons are yet to be developed.